dialogshift/dialogshift-webchat-sdk/README.md

 [![npm version](https://badge.fury.io/js/dialogshift-webchat-sdk.svg)](http://badge.fury.io/js/dialogshift-webchat-sdk)

-A client library for embed [Dialogshift](https://www.dialogshift.com/) Webchat to webpages.
+A client library for embed [Dialogshift](https://www.dialogshift.com/) webchat to webpages.
 Written in TypeScript and published in `UMD` and `ES2015`.

 ## Table of Contents